 I do not have faith that free market dynamics will solves these sorts of issues.

-Government, on the other hand, is for ALL the people, so economics is not the sole motivator.
+Government, on the other hand, is for ALL the people, so profit is not the sole motivator.
 Government services work for everybody, which is to the benefit of us all!

 Not only are we all covered by governmental fire and police protection, it is also true that when these tasks are publicly held and operated by the government, we ALL (theoretically) have a say.
 Granted, the conversation can get confusing and frustrating, but all of us have the right to participate.